AdamJSc/prediction-league/docs/domain-knowledge.md

 * Also introduces the concept of "Modifiers" which are the individual factors that influence the overall Score on a `MatchWeekResult`.

-* Modifiers are stored with an arbitrary Code (so that their nature, description etc. can be recalled in the future), as well as a Value (the amount by which to affect the Score so that these can be replayed as required).
+* Modifiers are stored with an arbitrary Code so that their nature (description etc.) can be recalled in the future, as well as a Value (the amount by which to affect the Score so that the modifiers can be "replayed" as required).

 ### Ranking